9 Fantasy TV Shows to Binge During the GAME OF THRONES Hiatus

 American Gods

-What it’s about: From the twisted minds of Neil Gaiman (who wrote the novel) and Bryan Fuller (creator of Pushing Daisies and Hannibal), American Gods follows Shadow Moon (Ricky Whittle), who upon release from prison meets a mysterious stranger named Mr. Wednesday (Ian McShane).
+What it’s about: From the twisted minds of Neil GaimanOpens in a new tab (who wrote the novel) and Bryan FullerOpens in a new tab (creator of Pushing DaisiesOpens in a new tab and HannibalOpens in a new tab), American GodsOpens in a new tab follows Shadow Moon (Ricky WhittleOpens in a new tab), who upon release from prison meets a mysterious stranger named Mr. Wednesday (Ian McShaneOpens in a new tab).
 The two enter into a world of bickering gods: the Old Gods (the Queen of Sheba, Easter, Mr. Nancy) vs. the New Gods (Mr. World, Technical Boy, Media), both sets of whom are at odds with the direction of humankind.

 How it scratches the Game of Thrones itch: It’s big and visually rich.
 It melts your brain different ways than Thrones, but the shows are of a similar cable pedigree, and both challenge and broaden narrative television.